google/WebFundamentals/src/content/en/updates/2018/10/wasm-threads.md

 <img src="/web/updates/images/2018/10/WasmThreads3.png"
      alt="WebAssembly threads setting enabled">

-After the browser has restarted we can try loading the threaded WebAssembly module with a minimal HTML page, containing just this content:
+After the browser has restarted, we can try loading the threaded WebAssembly module with a minimal HTML page, containing just this content:

 ```html